-The takeaway here?
-Don’t rely on discounts to build your list.
+The bottom line here?
+Don’t rely on any types of discounts to build your list.
 Yes, you want to create a customer experience that’s encouraging and friendly.
 But you also don’t want to discount your product right away.
 Instead, try offering different types of benefits like great content or a fun referral program instead.

 Take a strategic approach to discounts

 It might sound like we’re completely anti-coupons, but we really only shudder if they’re used carelessly.
 There are plenty of instances when discount codes can be useful for brands.
-It all depends on how you approach discounting strategically.
+It all depends on how you approach the discount pricing strategy.

 While it’s true that coupons can lead to an increase in customer happiness, constant discounts can also have a diminishing effect.
 Think about it: a discount is essentially admitting that your product is worth less than the price you have on your site today.
 Do you really want your brand to cater to price-driven shoppers who don’t value your product?

 One approach to effective discounts comes from the skincare and makeup online store Glossier.
 This beloved brand gives its customers free shipping if they buy a certain amount, but not on specific products.
 Crucially, this strategy doesn’t alter the perceived value of their products to shoppers.
-And what’s more, Glossier’s approach even encourages upselling, thanks to a nifty progress bar with customized suggestions to earn free shipping.
+And what’s more, Glossier’s approach even encourages upselling, thanks to a nifty progress bar with customized suggestions for new products to try and earn free shipping.